outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- what are all the meanings that should apply to the optimal graph of graphs, like the 'concept definition network' and the 'concept interaction network' should have a meaning of 'being on the same sub-graph' or 'connectible with a query type' or 'in a similar position' on this optimal graph of graphs, as a way of generating the optimal graph of graphs with these meaning requirements

-		- what are useful graphs, like a graph that applies every workflow, like instead of applying 'trial and error' by 'trying every query of a graph', apply the workflow in the graph itself, like 'generate every query as a node in a graph', so the queries can be organized by similarities and query structures like query set areas can be identified more trivially
+		- what are useful graphs, like a graph that applies every workflow, like instead of applying 'trial and error' by 'trying every query of a graph', apply the workflow in the graph itself, like 'generate every query as a node in a graph', so the queries can be organized by other similarities and query structures like 'similar query set areas' can be identified more trivially, which will generate optimizations like 'queries of each similarity type can be tried rather than every query' by organizing queries with similarities other than 'input/output node similarities' like a standard graph organizes queries

 II.
 Queries and Results